Thanos Petsos

-Thanos Petsos (Θάνος Πέτσος; born 5 June 1991) is a Greek professional footballer who plays as a defensive midfielder for Latvian club Riga.
+Thanos Petsos (Θάνος Πέτσος; born 5 June 1991) is a Greek professional footballer who plays as a defensive midfielder.

 Club career

 Early career

 Petsos started his football career at the age of eight for Düsseldorf 99 SC.
 In 2001, he was lured away to professional club Bayer Leverkusen.
 He progressed through the youth system and was part of the team that finished runner-up in the Under 19 Bundesliga in 2010.
 He made his debut for the Leverkusen reserve team in March 2010.
 He made seven more appearances in the 2009–10 season while continuing to play for the under-19 team.
 He made his Bundesliga debut on 24 April 2010 against Hannover 96.

 With a Leverkusen contract running until 2014, Petsos was loaned out to 1.
 FC Kaiserslautern for one season in 2010.
 He made his full Bundesliga debut for the club on 13 November 2010 against VfB Stuttgart being played as a right back.
 In April 2011, it was announced his loan to Kaiserslautern would be extended for the following 2011–2012 season.
 He made a total of 42 appearances for the club.